Why Are Multiple Pen Names Recommended for Creating Notebooks to Sell on Amazon?

 Another reason why I recommend multiple pen names is the sheer anonymity it can offer.

 Finding a super-profitable niche is like finding a diamond mine in a cave.
 We tend not to share a diamond mine until we have mined just about all the diamonds.
-Having multiple pen names will help cloak you as you build your niche notebook empire.
+Having multiple pen names will help cloak you and keep other publishers from copying your successful books as you build your niche notebook empire.
 That's why you will be hard-pressed to find a publisher that will share all of their pen names with anyone.

 HOW TO CHOOSE YOUR NEXT PEN NAME

 There is no right or wrong way to select your next pen name when you are creating notebooks to sell on Amazon.
-But there are some good practices to remember.
+But here are some good practices to remember.

 Since you can only have three Author Central accounts, I would recommend waiting to see which pen name hits a niche that produces top sales.
 You don't really need an Author Central account because Amazon will automatically link all books with the same pen name, but it's helpful if you are building a business brand with that pen name.